quantify-os/quantify-scheduler/docs/source/user/installation.md

 ### additional requirements

-The zhinst backend is currently compatible with Python versions `3.8` and `3.9`.
+The zhinst backend is currently compatible with Python version `3.9`.
 When importing anything from the `zhinst` backend, an error is raised when either the backend is not installed, or when using an incorrect Python version:

 ```{code-cell} ipython3
 ---